kokolito/colors/README.txt

         git config --global user.email "a@a.a"
         git config --global user.name "Alain"
         git commit -m "First commit"
-    Create the new repository "colors" on github:
+    Create the new repository "colors" on github.
-        …or push an existing repository from the command line: git remote add origin https://github.com/kokolito/colors.git
-            git branch -M main
-            git push -u origin main
     "Add new site" on netlify.
     Go to the new website: https://venerable-bienenstitch-f6d8e7.netlify.app .

+To re-deploy:
+        git add .
+        git commit -m "blablabla"
+        git status
+        GO ON netlify website for update.